kaapyth0n/focus_todo_pomodoro_bot/README.md

 **Google Sheets Integration:**
 -   `/connect_google`: Start the process to authorize the bot to access your Google Sheets.
 -   `/export_to_sheets <SPREADSHEET_ID> [SheetName]`: Export all logged session data to the specified Google Sheet ID and optional sheet name (defaults to "Pomodoro Log").

+**Jira Integration:**
+-   `/connect_jira`: Start the process to authorize the bot to access your Jira Cloud account.
+-   `/disconnect_jira`: Remove your Jira credentials from the bot.
+-   `/fetch_jira_projects`: List Jira projects with open issues assigned to you.
+Select a project to see your issues, and import them as bot tasks.
+    - Imported Jira issues are shown as tasks with names like `[JIRA-KEY] Issue Summary`.
+    - When you stop a timer for a Jira-linked task, you will be prompted to log the session to Jira.

 **Admin Commands (Only for ADMIN_USER_ID):**
 -   `/admin_notify_toggle`: Turn admin notifications on/off.